Vyral/hugo-balarezo/_posts/2019-03-28-some-of-the-best-practices-when-preparing-your-home-for-sale.md

 {% include pullquote.html %}

 The act of “defunky-ing” your house is another cheap, easy way to make it look better.
-If you have anything out of the ordinary, from an extension cord strewn about to any kind of “rigging,”&nbsp;**you don’t want your home to look like it’s run-down or will require a lot of work**.
+If you have anything out of the ordinary, from an extension cord strewn about to any kind of “rigging,” **you don’t want your home to look like it’s run-down or will require a lot of work**.

 Next, we suggest a deep clean of your home from top to bottom.
 Here’s a cleaning checklist that we give to our clients to guide them in their cleaning efforts.
 Buyers equate dirt and dirtiness with a home that’s in bad condition, and that’s not the kind of home they want to buy.